New Carissa

-MV New Carissa was a freighter that ran aground on a beach near Coos Bay, Oregon, United States during a storm in February 1999 and broke apart.
+MV New Carissa was a freighter that ran aground and broke apart on a beach near Coos Bay, Oregon, United States, during a storm in February 1999.
 An attempt to tow the bow section of the ship out to sea failed when the tow line broke, and the bow was grounded again.
 Eventually, the bow was successfully towed out to sea and sunk.
-The stern section remained on the beach near Coos Bay.
-Fuel on board the ship was burned off in situ with napalm, but a significant amount was also spilled from the wreckage, causing ecological damage to the coast.
+The stern section remained on the beach for over nine years until it was dismantled and removed in 2008.